korseby/container-ecomet/tutorial/README.md

 ![mtbls520_workflow](mtbls520_instructions_04.jpg)
 Fig. 4: Workflows

 After the screen has been reloaded automatically, the just imported workflow should appear in the list under the name "MTBLS520 Eco-Metabolomics Worlflow (imported from uploaded file)".
-Please click on the entry to edit and get an overview of the entire workflow (Fig. 5).
+Please click on the entry to "Edit" and get an overview of the entire workflow (Fig. 5).

 ![mtbls520_workflow](mtbls520_instructions_05.jpg)
 Fig. 5: Edit and run the MTBLS520 workflow